New crosswalk unlikely anytime soon in area where Tucson student was struck and killed

 “Even if we install a rapid-flashing beacon, it’s something for pedestrians to use to call attention to themselves,” she said.
 A flashing beacon doesn’t have traffic lights, but instead uses LED lights attached to crosswalk signs to alert drivers of pedestrians crossing.

-“We don’t want people to be activating a rectangular rapid flashing beacon and assuming that motorists are going to stop,” Swartz said, adding that a rectangular rapid flashing beacon isn’t as obvious as a HAWK.
+“We don’t want people to be activating a rectangular rapid flashing beacon and assuming that motorists are going to stop,” Swartz said, adding that a rectangular such a beacon isn’t as obvious as a HAWK.

 “The beauty of a HAWK is that it shows red,” she said. “(A rectangular rapid-flashing beacon) is less clear.”